-

 5) Cellulose: There is no cohesive force in itself, but if the fiber is too much, the resistance is too large, the yield is reduced, and the die wear is fast.
 The material with high crude fiber content is loose and porous inside, and should be controlled to mold moisture.
 If the moisture is too high and the temperature is high, the particles will expand rapidly after being released from the mold and are prone to cracking.

-6) Heat-sensitive raw materials: When adding certain vitamins, seasonings and other materials that are subject to heat and damage, the granulation temperature should be appropriately reduced and added in excess to ensure the effective content of these ingredients in the finished product.
+6) Heat-sensitive raw materials: When adding certain vitamins, seasonings and other materials that are subject to heat and damage, the granulation temperature should be appropriately reduced and added in excess to ensure the effective content of these ingredients in the finished product.4.
+Binders Some starches, proteins or other components with binding effects contained in some feeds are difficult to prepare.
+Therefore, a binder is required to achieve the desired degree of solidification of the particles.

 What are the physical and chemical changes in protein, carbohydrates, fats and vitamins during the granulation process: